 Being a university student can be many people’s first taste of independence from their parents.
 And with a new found independence comes budgeting!
-With summer right around the corner, we here at Party Hard Travel teamed up with Unidays to compile the best tips and tricks to save money for the best summer holiday a budget can buy!
+With summer right around the corner, Party Hard Travel have teamed up with Unidays to compile the best tips and tricks to save money for the best summer holiday a budget can buy!

 1. Make Your Own Lunch

-While it is convenient to grab a £3 meal deal everyday, this can add up very quickly, which can set you back £60 a month!
+Whilst it’s convenient to grab a £3 meal deal everyday, this can add up very quickly and set you back £60 a month!
 Taking five minutes out of your day to make a sandwich or to pack last night’s leftovers is a simple way to cut back on costs.

 Cost of paid lunch per year: £600

 Cost of making your own: 50c-£1 a day – £100-£200 a year

 Maintaining the upkeep of a car is an expensive task, and if your university is near a city, public transport is your best bet to get around.
 Check with your uni if they offer shuttle buses to and from your accommodation, or if they offer a student/concession ticket for discounted travel.
 If you like a bit of exercise, invest in a bicycle to get you around.
 Whilst it might be a cost to start with, you’ll save yourself a pretty penny in the long run.

 Cost of maintaining car (1.2L) per year: £1100-£1300

 Cost of public transport per year: (average cost of annual bus pass) £400-£500

 Buying your own groceries for the first time is a bit of a puzzle.
 Where to go, what to buy, and how much to spend are all questions to take into consideration when food shopping.
 Look near your new uni accommodation to scope out all the possible food stores.
 For a six pack of pork sausages at Waitrose, you can get ten from Lidl for the same price!
 Make use of any markets around you for the best prices on fresh fruit and veg!